onzinsky/ndmazes/README.md

 **Basic usage:**

 	-n 		Number of nodes in each side of the squares.
+Default is 3.
+			The example below will create a 124x124 2D maze.
 			Example: ./generator -n 124

 	-d 		Number of dimensions.
+Default is 2.
+			The example below will create a 4D 3x3x3x3 maze.
 			Example: ./generator -d 4

 			Can use both: ./generator -n 3 -d 4